ryanrbart/ryanrbart.github.io/research/index.md

 ### Wildfire and Regional-Scale Streamflow Response

-Wildfire is a major source of episodic land-cover change in California watersheds and alters numerous components of the streamflow regime.
-For my [dissertation](/content/bart2014_dissertation.pdf){:target="_blank"}, I used a mixed-modeling statistical approach to quantify the regional effect of wildfire on annual streamflow and baseflow recession rates (i.e. low flows) in California.
-I also used a parsimonious storage-discharge model to provide insight into the controls on inter-seasonal baseflow recession rate variability in California.
+My [dissertation](/content/bart2014_dissertation.pdf){:target="_blank"} examined the regional effect of wildfire on annual streamflow and baseflow in southern and central California watersheds.
+Annual streamflow, which is important for the management of water resources, was examined using a mixed-effect statistical model to scale up results from individual paired-watershed experiments to produce a regional estimate of post-fire annual streamflow change.
+For baseflow, which is important for the management of riparian ecosystems, I examined how intra-annual changes in groundwater storage affect the rate at which baseflow recedes following a storm event, as well as how wildfire affects the rate of recession by modifying fluxes to and from groundwater.

 * Key collaborator: [Allen Hope](https://geography.sdsu.edu/people/ahope){:target="_blank"}